ekoindia/empages/_faq/connect_privacy_policy.md

 ### Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to facebook-id, email, name, profile picture.
-The information that we request will be retained by us and used as described in this privacy policy.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to facebook-id, email & profile picture.
+The information that we request may be retained by us and used as described in this privacy policy.
+We do not share these information with any third party.
+1. **Email:** we store and use your email-ID to identify you when you login again to the app.
+We do not share your email with any third party.
+2. **Facebook-ID:** we store it to identify your account when you login using Facebook _only when your email-id is not provided from your Facebook profile_.
+3. **Profile Picture**: we do not store or process your profile picture in any manner and only use it to show your picture in the app during a session when you login using your social identity.

 The app does use third party services that may collect information used to identify you.